Ella Pinney, Christie patient

 “I’ve also had my amazing husband James by my side through it all.
 He’s been with me at every appointment and every scan.

-“In the last 3 and a half years, James and I have seen how difficult life can be, but we’ve also had a lifetime of love and support.
+“Through our 5 years battling ACC, James and I have seen how difficult life can be, but we’ve also had a lifetime of love and support.

 “Our friends, family and colleagues are all supporting The Ella Project.
 I hope you will too because this project is the only hope of discovering more effective drug treatments for people like us.